-The Driver Information Center (DIC) display is located on the instrument panel cluster and shows driver personalization features and warning/status messages.
+The Driver Information Center (DIC) displays on the instrument cluster and shows driver personalization features and warning/status messages.

 The DIC comes on when the ignition is turned on.
 After displaying CORVETTE BY CHEVROLET, the DIC shows the information that was last displayed before the engine was turned off.